-With websites like Yelp and Avvo, it has become easier for a client or former client to widely disseminate derogatory comments about you and the legal services you provide.
+With the rise of Google reviews and websites like Yelp and Avvo, it has become easier for a client or former client to widely disseminate derogatory comments about you and the legal services you provide.
 Such a review would likely get your blood boiling, and the temptation to respond forcefully will be high.

 But before you press the publish button, you need to take a step back and consider whether you should respond at all.
 Responding could draw more attention to it or may cause the client to lash out even more.

 If you still feel the need to respond, make sure you don’t violate your ethical duties to the client.
 Several bar associations have addressed this issue in published ethics opinions.

 Pennsylvania does not bar a lawyer from responding to a client’s negative online review, but cautions that any response

 - must not reveal confidential client information without a client’s informed consent.